CarlosDerSeher/snapclient/README.md

 Components
  - audio-board : taken from ADF, stripped down to strictly necessary parts for playback
  - audio-hal : taken from ADF, stripped down to strictly necessary parts for playback
+   * additional modification: es8388 driver was changed to remove a noise bug introduced by ADF upstream.
  - audio-sal : taken from ADF, stripped down to strictly necessary parts for playback
  - custom_board : generic board component to support easy integration of DACs
  - dsp_processor : Audio Processor, low pass filters, effects, etc.